-General and administrative expenses increased approximately \$2.7 million for the six months ended June 30, 2007 compared to 2006 due to a full run rate on our stock based compensation and increases in base compensation.
-During the six months ended June 30, 2007 we recognized additional expense related to abandoned project costs and moving expenses related to the relocation of our corporate office.
-We anticipate our general and administrative expenses to be approximately \$17.0 million each quarter for the year 2007.
-With the increased development activity in 2007 and into 2008, we expect capitalized wages to increase.
+General and administrative expenses increased approximately \$10.1 million for the nine months ended September 30, 2007 compared to 2006.
+During the nine months ended September 30, 2007, we recognized additional expenses related to abandoned project costs of approximately \$4.5 million and moving expenses related to the relocation of our corporate office.
+The remaining increases include the final ramp up of our stock-based compensation, the change in the vesting periods to four years on grants issued after November 2006 and increases in base compensation.
+We anticipate our general and administrative expenses to be between approximately \$17.0 million and \$18.0 million for the fourth quarter of 2007.

-Commencing in 2003, we issued restricted stock and/or LTIP Units, as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
-An LTIP Unit is generally the economic equivalent of a share of our restricted stock.
+Commencing in 2003, Boston Properties, Inc. began issuing restricted stock and/or LTIP Units, as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
+An LTIP Unit is generally the economic equivalent of a share of restricted stock.
 Employees vest in restricted stock and LTIP Units over a four- or five-year term (for awards granted between 2003 and November 2006, vesting is over a five-year term with annual vesting of 0%, 0%, 25%, 35% and 40%; and for awards granted after November 2006, vesting will occur in equal annual installments over a four-year term).
 Restricted stock and LTIP Units are valued based on observable market prices for similar instruments.
 Such value is recognized as an expense ratably over the corresponding employee service period.
 LTIP Units that were issued in January 2005 and any future LTIP Unit awards will be valued using an option pricing model in accordance with the provisions of SFAS No. 123R.
 To the extent restricted stock or LTIP Units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "stock-based compensation."
-Stock-based compensation associated with approximately \$11.3 million of restricted stock and LTIP Units granted in April 2006 and approximately \$18.5 million of restricted stock and LTIP Units granted in January 2007 will be incurred ratably as such restricted stock and LTIP Units vest.
+Stock-based compensation associated with approximately \$11.3 million of restricted stock and LTIP Units granted in April 2006 and approximately \$18.5 million of restricted stock and LTIP Units granted in January 2007.
+The expense will be incurred ratably over the respective vesting period.